-Banks who can’t offer immediate mobile accessibility for their banking customers are falling behind the competition.
+Banks that can’t offer immediate mobile accessibility for their banking customers are falling behind the competition.
 Operating multiple branches is very costly when compared to the overheads associated with mobile-only challenger banks.
 As the number of mobile-only users continues to increase, banks will need to provide a ‘unique’ banking experience with great UI/UX and solid functionality.

 Turkey has a favorable environment for the adoption of new technologies and embracing digital changes.
 Turkey enjoys high mobile penetration and the number of Internet users is increasing over time although still below those in developed markets.
-The usage of smartphones is also picking up, use of online social media is also very popular, and e-commerce transactions continue to increase significantly.
+The usage of smartphones is also picking up, the use of online social media is also very popular, and e-commerce transactions continue to increase significantly.
 Therefore, the potential for e-banking and mobile banking is high, with customers receptive to enhanced customer experiences.

 The Internet has changed the way we search for information and shop for products.
 Mobile technology has a far more wide-reaching impact, though, as in the developed world almost everyone has a mobile and in the developing world the usage of mobile is not only increasing quickly but it enables banks and businesses to reach rural and unbanked populations, accessing new customers.
-Increasing customer demands (they want things quickly, easily and right now) combined with ongoing competition from non-bank providers are driving the changes in the industry.
-For banks, mobile become most important channel for doing business, as it is essential to combine branch offerings with integrated digital services.
-Several Turkish banks have already changed their mind-sets, providing value-added services to ease daily banking actions with a customer-centric approach.
+Increasing customer demands (they want things quickly, easily, and right now) combined with ongoing competition from non-bank providers are driving the changes in the industry.
+For banks, mobile becomes the most important channel for doing business, as it is essential to combine branch offerings with integrated digital services.
+Several Turkish banks have already changed their mindsets, providing value-added services to ease daily banking actions with a customer-centric approach.